kit-cn-cms/NNFlow/README.md

 # NNFlow

-A framework to train binary and multinomial neural networks for the separation of ttbar subprocesses and ttH.
+A framework to train binary and multiclass neural networks for classification of events in particle physics.

-The framework is based on a framework for binary classification by Max Welsch and a framework for multinomial classification by Martin Lang.
+The framework is based on a framework for binary classification by Max Welsch and a framework for multiclass classification by Martin Lang.

 ## Mirroring